 Eye protection - Have each person bring their own eye protection.
-Have a few pair of eye protection on hand.
-Pick up several pair from the Dollar store for $1 per pair.
+Have a few pairs of eye protection on hand.
+Pick up several pairs from the Dollar store for $1 per pair.
 You can find them in the hardware department.
-This is a one time investment and you will use them for a lot of different activities.
+This is a one-time investment and you will use them for a lot of different activities.

 Providing all the bullets will eliminate a lot of bullet sorting at the end